AMDmi3/opening_hours.js/README.md

 Simple node.js based benchmark is bundled.
 You can run it with `node benchmark.js` or with `make benchmark`.

 The library allows ~9k/sec constructor calls and ~9k/sec openIntervals() calls with one week period on author's Intel(R) Core(TM) i7-6600U CPU @ 2.60GHz running NodeJS 7.7.1, Linux 4.4.38-11 virtualized under Xen/Qubes OS).
-This may further improve in future.
+This may further improve in the future.

 ## Used by other projects